rapidsai/raft/docs/source/raft_ann_benchmarks.md

                         Scale to use when drawing the Y-axis (default: linear) --raw                 Show raw results (not just Pareto frontier) in faded colours (default: False)
 ```
-`algorithms`: plots all algorithms that it can find results for the specified `dataset`
+`algorithms`: plots all algorithms that it can find results for the specified `dataset`.
+By default, only `base` group will be plotted.

 `groups`: plot only specific groups of parameters configurations for an algorithm.
 Groups are defined in YAML configs (see `configuration`), and by default run `base` group